vrucy/Oceanids-Frontend/README.md

 In this case, the workflow to build and deploy the app is trigger whenever:
 - **changes are pushed or a pull request is merged to the `main` branch.**

-Make sure to first test the changes in a local environment!
+Make sure to first push your changes to the `dev`branch and test them in a local environment!

 ---